kcibv/git-tutorial/src/cli.md

 As you can see, the latest commit (add Enrico) belongs to the master branch.
-You can verify that by switching back to the json branch and checking that `Enrico.txt` is not presente in that branch.
+You can verify that by switching back to the json branch and checking that `Enrico.txt` is not present in that branch.

 ![git-branch-11--checkout-json](assets/img/cli-branch-11--checkout-json.png)